Matbe34/lankir/docs/reference/faq.md

 ### Is the source code audited?

-PDF App is open source.
+Lankir is open source.
 Community review is welcome, but no formal security audit has been conducted.

 ### How are PINs handled?